QE or not QE? Spotlight on the ECB as inflation dips

 PARIS The ECB's monthly rate meeting will focus minds this week on the debate over quantitative easing in the euro zone, as a series of data releases on both sides of the Atlantic sheds more light on European woes and U.S. strength.

-Final purchasing manager indices for Europe and the United States, U.S. monthly jobs data and the European Central Bank's updated forecasts will all provide clues to assessing the relative health of both regions.
+Final purchasing manager indices for Europe and the United States, U.S. monthly jobs data and the E0uropean Central Bank's updated forecasts will all provide clues to assessing the relative health of both regions.

 The ECB staff inflation and growth estimates for the 18-nation single currency union are much awaited after data showed on Friday that inflation in the bloc was back to a five-year low, putting more pressure on the bank to take action.